Is The Second Wave Of COVID-19 Here Yet?

 "There's always waves hitting you — you're just waiting for the one big one," he says.
 "The next wave would be another stress on the healthcare system where we're worried about how many ICU beds and ventilators we have.
 That's a big wave to me.
 So we've had the disease come, we've had a big spike, and we've had oscillations, and now we're worried about another spike as the winter months come."

-Right now, countries across Europe are experiencing a second wave of their own — and just like earlier in March, we could be right behind them.
-Confirmed cases in France, Spain, and the U.K. are now higher on an average day than at the peak of this spring’s emergency, according to the Wall Street Journal, although they acknowledge that this trend also reflects more frequent testing.
+Right now, countries across Europe are experiencing a second wave of their own.
+Confirmed cases in France, Spain, and the UK are now higher on an average day than at the peak of this spring’s emergency, according to the Wall Street Journal, although they acknowledge that this trend also reflects more frequent testing.